yoel0/JS_Grimoire/Books/YouDontKnowJS/NOTES.md

 - What happens here?
 In ES5 specification, it says that if both values in the < comparison are strings, as it is with b < c, the comparison is made lexicographically (aka alphabetically like a dictionary).
 But if one or both is not a string, as it is with a < b, then both values are coerced to be numbers, and a typical numeric comparison occurs.

+- JavaScript Reserved Words:
+  - for
+  - in
+  - if
+  - null
+  - true
+  - false
+etc. We cannot use "keywords" as variable Identifiers.